-If you can’t buy your own stuff yet; the CBT centre should provide you with the helmet, gloves and high-vis jacket (sometimes also a proper jacket, and boots).
+If you can’t buy your own stuff yet; the CBT centre should provide you with a helmet, gloves and high-vis jacket (sometimes also a proper jacket, and boots).
 At Camrider they were able to provide me with a good jacket and helmet, I had the gloves boots and trousers, but it may be different at other places so call ahead if you are in doubt.
 Most importantly, do your research before the day, so you know a bit about the highway code and how the bike works (clutch and gears).
 Having previous experience with cars and even push-bikes is great, but there remains something unique to riding a motorcycle - something that you cannot replicate in any other way.

 Knocking the nerves

-If you’re nervous about going in to the CBT, getting some knowledge about bikes first is crucial.
-My best advice would be to look online for everything bike related and CBT related.
+If you’re nervous about going into the CBT, getting some knowledge about bikes first is crucial.
+My best advice would be to look online for everything bike-related and CBT-related.
 If you can build up the familiarity with the bike before getting there, you will already be starting off on a good foot on the actual day.
 There are a lot of online communities and forums dedicated to bikes, and having that base knowledge will go a long way to helping you get confident.
 Hopefully, by reading this blog or by watching our video you can learn about how a bike works and other tips to help you through the day– after all, everyone has to start somewhere!

-The CBT itself is training throughout one day split up in to 5 parts, the first parts are where you go through some important information and preparation about your kit when you get out on the bike, then some basics for the bike itself.
+The CBT itself is training throughout one day split up into 5 parts, the first parts are where you go through some important information and preparation about your kit when you get out on the bike, then some basics for the bike itself.